henriquels25/cloud-stream-gradle/README.md

 ![image showing the options for this project in Spring Initilizr](images/spring_initializer_cloud_stream.png)

 ## Problem
-The project doesn't build, throwing the following error when trying to download the dependencies:
+The project doesn't build, throwing the following error when downloading the dependencies:

 ```
 Execution failed for task ':compileTestJava'.